2023 Best Communication & Media Studies Schools in Washington

 While working on their degree, communications majors at Puget Sound accumulate an average of around $26,000 in student debt.

-Washington State University came in at #6 in this year’s edition of the Best Communication & Media Studies Schools in Washington ranking.
-Wazzu is a very large public school located in the town of Pullman.
+Washington State University did quite well in this year’s ranking of the best schools for communication and media studies students.
+It came in at #6 on the list.
+Wazzu is a fairly large public school located in the town of Pullman.

 Communications majors at Wazzu take out an average of $20,300 in student loans while working on their egree.
 This translates to an average monthly loan payment of $274, based on a 10-year repayment plan.

-Gonzaga University ranked #7 on this year’s Best Communication & Media Studies Schools in Washington list.
-Located in the midsize city of Spokane, Gonzaga is a private not-for-profit school with a moderately-sized student population.
+Gonzaga University landed the #7 spot in the 2023 rankings for the best communication and media studies programs.
+Located in the midsize city of Spokane, Gonzaga is a private not-for-profit school with a medium-sized student population.

 Communications majors at Gonzaga take out an average of $25,125 in student loans while working on their egree.